jundis/CWSlack-SlashCommands/README.md

 To post new notes to tickets, use cwslack-notes.php.

+To post new time entries to tickets, use cwslack-time.php

 To search for ConnectWise configuration records, use cwslack-configs.php.

 To add, modify, and review ticket tasks, use cwslack-tasks.php